 Even if individuals feel they do not have a secure attachment style, they can develop one.
 Although this is not an easy process, it is worthwhile, especially as it will allow them to form healthier relationships in the future.

-If you have a client or know of someone struggling to heal from vicarious trauma, reach out to us at Khiron Clinics.
+If you have a client or know of someone struggling with anything you have read in this blog, reach out to us at Khiron Clinics.
 We believe that we can improve therapeutic outcomes and avoid misdiagnosis by providing an effective residential program and outpatient therapies addressing underlying psychological trauma.
 Allow us to help you find the path to realistic, long-lasting recovery.
 For more information, call us today.
 UK: 020 3811 2575 (24 hours).
 USA: (866) 801 6184 (24 hours).

 Fuertes J N, R. Grindell S, Kestenbaum M, Gorman B. Sex, Parent Attachment, Emotional Adjustment, and Risk-Taking Behaviors, Int J High Risk Behav Addict.
 2017 ; 6(2):e36301. doi: 10.5812/ijhrba.36301.